keras-team/keras-io/examples/vision/md/image_classification_efficientnet_fine_tuning.md

 are hand-picked and proven to produce good results, though they may be significantly off from the compound scaling formula.
-Therefore, the keras implementation (detailed below) only provide these 8 models, B0 to B7, instead of allowing arbitray choice of width / depth / resolution parameters.
+Therefore, the keras implementation (detailed below) only provide these 8 models, B0 to B7, instead of allowing arbitrary choice of width / depth / resolution parameters.

 ---
 ## Keras implementation of EfficientNet